Monday, November 11, 2024

-As I reflect, I pity those people who used to forgo time spent with family and friends to begin to camp out or stand in line on Black Friday in order to be early enough to get some advertised bargain at the retail stores.
-Maybe online sales have somewhat curtailed this practice?
-Nevertheless, I worry whenever we start to put material things ahead of family, friendships and relationships.
+As I reflect, I pity those people who would forgo time spent with family and friends to begin to camp out or stand in line on Black Friday in order to be early enough to get some advertised bargain at the retail stores.
+Thankfully, online sales have somewhat curtailed this practice.
+Nevertheless, I worry whenever we start to put material things ahead of familyfriendships and relationships.
 People should certainly be more important than things, as far as I am concerned.

-Advent also begins this weekend.
-I ponder once again whether or not this season of preparation for the Birth of Christ will make a difference to most people.
-Many people skip the intended Advent preparation and begin celebrating Christmas.
-Then when Christmas finally arrives, people are ready to move on to something else.
+Advent begins the Sunday after Thanksgiving.
+I ponder once again whether or not this season of preparation for the Birth of Christ will actually make a difference to most people.
+So many people skip the intended Advent preparation and begin celebrating Christmas.
+When Christmas finally arrives, people are ready to move on to something else.
+Meanwhile, in the Church, we are just beginning the celebration.

-I wonder why we have to come up with slogans like Keep Christ in Christmas in order to remind us of something that should be so obvious.
+Why did we have to come up with slogans like Keep Christ in Christmas in order to remind us of something that should be so very obvious?
 I advise that we don’t waste precious time by getting caught up in all of the materialism that the world is concerned about and continually sells us.
 Rather, we should take time for the spiritual life.
 After all, we as humans are comprised of body and soul.
 We should make the time for Jesus Christ and prepare for Him.
 Personally, I find that when my spiritual priorities are in order and Christ is forefront in my life, everything else mysteriously seems to fall into place.
 I may have to learn this lesson over and over again, but someday I may finally get it right.

 I attempt to do my part by keeping any Christmas preparation in proper perspective.
 My annual Christmas shopping remains almost non-existent.
 Unfortunately, I don’t think the economy will be helped by my miniscule number of purchases.
 Perhaps, my spiritual life might be deepened instead.